symbol/symbol-docs/source/guides/aggregate/sending-a-multisig-transaction.rst

     Sending an AggregateBondedTransaction

-1. Open a new terminal to :doc:`monitor <../monitor/monitoring-a-transaction-status>` the **AggregateBondedTransaction**.
+1. Open a new terminal to :doc:`monitor <../monitor/monitoring-a-transaction-status>` the **AggregateBondedTransaction** using the multisig's address.

 .. code-block:: bash

-    nem2-cli monitor aggregatebonded --address <your-address-here>
+    nem2-cli monitor aggregatebonded --address TAEG6L-KWXRA7-PSWUEE-ILQPG4-3V5CYZ-S5652T-JTUU

 2. Modify the previous code, defining the transaction as  **bonded**.